anakin004/backprop-from-scratch/README.md

 +---+

 -- this demo and other visualizations in the jupyter notebook file use graphviz which I highly recommend checking out in the project reqs
--- this image is a visualization of the calculation of the loss function
+-- this image is a visualization of the calculation of the loss function and setting gradients using backprop

 ![image](https://github.com/user-attachments/assets/576a1ebc-f0c4-4dd9-a772-e79a1b5ceac2)